-where $P$ and $\rho$ are the dark energy pressure and energy density, respectively, and $w$ is its equation-of-state parameter.
-In some models, the dark-energy equation of state evolves with time, and one common parameterisation \citep[proposed by][]{Chevallier01, Linder03}, that we adopt in this work is,
+where $P$ and $\rho$ are the dark-energy pressure and energy density, respectively, and $w$ is its equation-of-state parameter.
+In some models, the dark-energy equation of state evolves with time, and one common parameterization \citep[proposed by][]{Chevallier01, Linder03}, that we adopt in this work, is